 1/2 teaspoon red pepper sauce or cayenne pepper (optional)

 Bring water to the boil and add the broken up macaroni or macaroni elbows and salt.
-Boil it uncovered until it is just tender but not overcooked (about 8 minutes).
+Cook it uncovered until it is just tender but not overcooked (about 8 minutes).

 Preheat a moderately hot oven 350F, 180C or Gas Mark 4.